learn-co-curriculum/dsc-project-template/README.md

   - PDF of slide deck used in class presentation, [online version also provided](https://docs.google.com/presentation/d/1PnqhxdN1P1tY3MKCXKmShO0sYLRQF2DSMzMN_tnk5xo/edit?usp=sharing) in readme.
   - The online editable version of this file can be found [here](https://docs.google.com/presentation/d/1iS5kCJVBiieuUEokWLOSjuAxlz9oX-tPV2xr0i9RYdA/edit?usp=sharing)
   - Please make a copy of the file before editing
-- code folder:
-  - `__init__.py` :python helper file, tells python there are packages
-  - contains sample `data_cleaning.py` script to clean data and prepare it for analysis and visualization
-  - contains sample `visualizations.py` to produce visualizations
-  - You may find it helpful to have a notebook here for messy EDA or data preparation
 - images folder:
   - contains images used in jupyter notebook markdown
 - hidden `.gitignore` file that tells git to not track certain files and folders